Curriculum intent statement

 For your information a summary of the main changes are below:

-Stronger emphasis on vocabulary development, grammar, punctuation and spelling ( for example, the use of commas and apostrophes will be taught in KS1).
+A strong emphasis on vocabulary development, grammar, punctuation and spelling (for example, the use of commas and apostrophes are taught in KS1).
 Handwriting is expected to be fluent, legible and speedy.
 Spoken English has a greater emphasis with children to be taught debating and presenting skills

-Five-year-olds will be expected to learn to count up to 100 ( compared to 20 under the current curriculum) and learn number bonds to 20 (currently up to 10).
-Simple fractions such as 1/4 and 1/2 will be taught from KS1 and by the end of primary school, children will be expected to know times tables up to 12×12 ( currently 10×10) Calculators will not be introduced until near the end of KS2, to encourage mental arithmetic.
+Five-year-olds are expected to learn to count up to 100 ( compared to 20 under the current curriculum) and learn number bonds to 20 (currently up to 10).
+Simple fractions such as 1/4 and 1/2 are taught from KS1 and by the end of primary school, children are expected to know times tables up to 12×12 ( currently 10×10).
+Calculators are not be introduced until near the end of KS2, to encourage mental arithmetic.

 Strong focus on scientific knowledge and language, rather than understanding the nature and methods of science in abstract terms.
-Evolution will be taught in primary schools for the first time.
-Non-core subjects like caring for animals will be replaced by topics like the human circulatory system.
+Evolution is taught in primary schools for the first time.
+Non-core subjects like caring for animals has been replaced by topics like the human circulatory system.

 Design and technology:

 Computing replaces Information and Communication Technology (ICT) with a greater focus on programming rather than on operating programs.
-From the age of 5, children will learn to write and test simple programs, and to organise, store and retrieve data.
-From 7, they will be taught to understand computer networks, including the internet.
-Internet safety will be taught in primary schools.
+From the age of 5, children learn to write and test simple programs, and to organise, store and retrieve data.
+From 7, they are taught to understand computer networks, including the internet.
+Internet safety is taught in primary schools.

-A modern foreign language will be mandatory in KS2.
+A modern foreign language is mandatory in KS2.
 We learn French.
-Children will be expected to master basic grammar and accurate pronunciation and to converse, present, read and write in the language.
+Children are expected to master basic grammar and accurate pronunciation and to converse, present, read and write in the language.